cancom-austria-network-solutions/netmiko_2fa_google_authenticator/README.rst

 Usage
 -----

 The usage is pretty straightforward, just import the module after importing netmiko.
-This will register a new platform in netmiko, which is capable to do TOPT 2FA (MFA)
+This will register a new platform in netmiko, which is capable to do TOPT 2FA (MFA).
 As target_device_type currently only linux is supported, but other platforms can be supported easily.

 There are 2 modes of operation.
 Either provide password as list of machine password and TOTP or provide the shared secret.
 If you provide the shared secret, the driver will generate TOTPs at it's own, this means that you perhaps breaking your company's security requirements, so be careful.